Mark Reckless: Personal life and career

-Born in London, Reckless was educated at Marlborough College before attending Christ Church, Oxford, where he read philosophy, politics and economics.
+Reckless was educated at Marlborough College before attending Christ Church, Oxford, where he read philosophy, politics and economics.
 He then pursued postgraduate studies at Columbia Business School in the United States, receiving an MBA.
-At Columbia he studied alongside writer Jacob Appel, and is the subject of several thinly-veiled anecdotes in Appel's satire The Man Who Wouldn't Stand Up.
+At Columbia he studied alongside writer Jacob Appel, and is the subject of several thinly veiled anecdotes in Appel's satire The Man Who Wouldn't Stand Up.
 After university, he trained as a barrister at the College of Law, gaining an LLB, and was called to the Bar in 2007.

 In the mid-1990s, Reckless worked for UBS Warburg.
-In the late 1990s, he worked as a strategy consultant and associate in Financial Services Group at Booz, Allen & Hamilton.
+In the late 1990s, he worked as a strategy consultant and associate in Financial Services Group at Booz Allen Hamilton.
 Until his election in May 2010, Reckless had been a solicitor at Herbert Smith and had worked on legal matters that had had dealings with private investigators.
 He was a member of the Kent Police Authority from 2007 to 2011.

+He married Catriona Brown at Westminster Cathedral on 1 October 2011; the reception was held in the Palace of Westminster.
+His best man was Daniel Hannan MEP.
+Reckless had been the best man at Hannan's wedding.
+In May 2015 Catriona Brown-Reckless was elected as a UKIP Councillor for Strood South in Medway.
+She resigned in September 2016.
+In May 2022 she was elected as a Welsh Conservative Councillor for the ward of Pentyrch and St Fagans in Cardiff.

+Political career

+At the 2001 UK General Election, Reckless ran as the Conservative Party candidate for the Medway constituency, coming second.
+During the campaign he caused controversy by handing out a leaflet which claimed incumbent Labour MP Bob Marshall-Andrews "had a target" to admit 10,000 refugees per week.
+Andrews responded saying he was quoted out of context in relation to assisting people fleeing genocide during the Kosovo War.